 Room Acoustics: Auralization

-(auralisation, Eng.), in general, is the process where predicted
+Auralization (auralisation, Eng.), in general, is the

-can be convolved with anechoically recorded music or speech giving
+impulse responses that can be convolved with anechoically recorded

-an impression of how the music or the speech would sound if replayed
+music or speech giving an impression of how the music or the speech

-in the modeled hall (from CATT-Acoustic v9 the impulse response used for
+would sound if replayed in the modeled hall (from CATT-Acoustic

-auralization is however created on the fly without going via energy echograms).
+fly without going via energy echograms).
 The process involves digital

 signal processing and Head-Related Transfer Functions (HRTFs).
 In